anderskravis/lila/README.md

-# Samantha
+# Lila

-Samantha is a Raspberry Pi based smart alarm clock designed for personal use.
+Lila is a Raspberry Pi based smart alarm clock designed for personal use.

-*Samantha is currently under development.*
+*currently under development.*

 ###Functions: